-The requirements of the Product & Service Standard are written from the perspective of a reader who is seeking to achieve carbon neutrality.
-Where a product or service chooses to claim carbon neutrality, the standard must be applied consistently and fully.
+The requirements of the Organisation Standard are written from the perspective of a reader who is seeking to achieve carbon neutrality.
+Where an organisation chooses to claim carbon neutrality, the standard must be applied consistently and fully.

-Throughout the document, the term 'must' is used to signify what is required to make a carbon neutral claim in accordance with the Product & Service Standard.
-The terms 'can' or 'may' are used where the responsible entity can apply its own discretion and choose from several options, all of which are acceptable under the standard.
-The term 'should' is used to indicate a recommendation by the Department, in line with best practice.
+Throughout this document, the term 'must' is used to signify what is required to make a carbon neutral claim in accordance with the Organisation Standard.
+The terms 'can' or 'may' are used where an organisation can apply its own discretion and choose from several options, all of which are acceptable under the Organisation Standard.
+The term 'should' is used to indicate a recommendation by the standard, in line with best practice.